The City of Riverview is currently hiring full-time police officers and creating an eligibility list for future police officers.

 Visit Registration Site for City of Riverview, MI's Emergency Notification System.

-If you would like to be SMS texted to your phone or receive an email, then sign up using the registration site or you may also register by calling 1-866-484-3264 and request the type of notifications you would like.
+If you would like to be SMS texted to your phone or receive an email, then sign up using the registration site and request the type of notifications you would like.
+Or to REGISTER ON YOUR SMARTPHONE:

 The Police Department staff is highly trained in: